Full Text Index

-The new full text module is based on Apache Lucene.
-It thus benefits from a stable, well-designed and widely-used framework.
-The module is tightly integrated with eXist-db's modularized indexing architecture: the index behaves like a plugin which adds itself to the db's index pipelines.
-Once configured, the index will be notified of all relevant events, like adding/removing a document, removing a collection or updating single nodes.
-No manual reindex is required to keep the index up-to-date.
-The module also implements common interfaces which are shared with other indexes, e.g. for highlighting matches.
-It is thus easy to switch between the Lucene index and e.g. the ngram index without rewriting too much XQuery code.
+The full-text index module is tightly integrated with eXist-db's modularized indexing architecture: the index behaves like a plug-in which adds itself to the database's index pipelines.
+Once configured, the index will be notified of relevant events, like adding/removing a document, removing a collection or updating single nodes.
+No manual re-indexing is required to keep the index up-to-date.

-The Lucene full text index is enabled by default since version 1.4 of eXist-db.
-However, in case it is not enabled in your installation, here's how to get it up and running:
+The Lucene full text index is enabled by default (since eXist-db version 1.4).
+In case it is not enabled in your installation, here's how to get it up and running:

-Before building eXist-db, enable the Lucene full text index by enabling it according to the instructions in the documentation on index modules.
+Enable it according to the instructions in the article on index modules.

 Then (re-)build eXist-db using the provided

-build.bat.
+build.batscript.
 The build process downloads the required Lucene jars automatically.
-If everything builds OK, you should find a jar
+If everything builds ok, you'll find a jar

-The index has a single configuration parameter which can be specified on the <module> element within the <modules> section:
+The index has a single configuration parameter on the

-Defines the amount of memory (in megabytes) Lucene will use for buffering index entries before they are written to disk.
-See the Lucene javadocs.
+It defines the amount of memory (in megabytes) Lucene will use for buffering index entries before they are written to disk.
+See the Lucene Javadocs.

 Like other indexes, you create a Lucene index by configuring it in a